-Please note professional development hours are applicable for Australian Continuing Education Requirements.
-Meat & Livestock …
+Professional development hours are applicable for Australian Continuing Education Requirements.
+This presentation will provide insight …

 Please note professional development hours are applicable for Australian Continuing Education Requirements.